The Advent: History

 The pair began recording together in 1990; their first activity was an engineering job for Fade to Black (aka Jay Denham), but later they debuted on vinyl with their first single, recorded for inclusion on a sampler by Network Records.
-The official debut of The Advent came in 1994, just after Ferreira signed to Internal Records (also the home of Orbital).
+The official debut of The Advent came in 1994, just after Ferreira signed with Internal Records (also the home of Orbital).
 He convinced McBean to join him in the recording of a series of crucially limited singles, then the debut album Elements of Life in late 1995.
 Critics championed the duo's energetic update of original techno renegades like Derrick May and Kevin Saunderson, and The Advent followed with the remix album Shaded Elementz one year later.
 Their second full album New Beginning was released 28 April 1997, though Internal Records dropped the duo soon after its release.
 After transferring to the Metalbox division of Northwest/BMG, The Advent returned later that year with another remix album titled Kombination Phunk, which alternated remixes with several original productions.

 In 1999, McBean left the group prior to the album Time Trap Technik, citing his reluctance to continue touring, though he continued to record under his solo alias Mr. G. Ferreira continued his busy release schedule, including a 12" series (Sound Sketchez) for Tresor during 1998–2000, and the 2002 double CD Sketched for Life.
 He also produced some more dancefloor oriented material under his alias G Flame, previously used together with Colin McBean under the alias G Flame & Mr. G on Phoenix G Records and Metalbox Records, while they were still together as The Advent.